ujihisa/okta-scim-beta/README.md

 # Getting into the Okta SCIM Beta

 Before building your SCIM Server, please [apply for admission to the SCIM Beta](https://docs.google.com/forms/d/1RKvwFaY8hoMvWn2HEnIsXYY2uaDDZZtF8-p6h2a6e4E/viewform).
 Okta reviews new applicants on a weekly basis.
+We will reply within 7 days and give you an estimated timeline.

 Once admitted, we’ll collect information about your SCIM Server to get a generic SCIM template application ready for testing.
 You’ll need to be ready to provide: